adrybakov/rad-tools/docs/source/user-guide/scripts/rad-plot-tb2j.rst

 --------------------
 Type of data for display.

 Specifying the data to be displayed in the graphs.
 Everything is displayed by default, each value in a separate picture.
 Currently available for display: Isotropic exchange parameter, distance, \|DMI\|.

 .. code-block:: text

-    default : all
+    default: "iso"
+    type: str

 .. _rad-plot-tb2j_draw-cells: